BitcoinDesign/Guide/guide/designing-products/getting-to-know-your-users.md

 This is a good opportunity to circle back and find out deeper things about a user like Josh:
  - How big is the amount he's likely to save?
  - What are the unique security concerns in this cultural context?
- - How do Nigerians typically convert their fiat to Bitcoin?
+ - How do Nigerians typically convert their fiat to bitcoin?

 It's important to allow you and your team to be as free and creative about how you might solve these unmet needs.
 No idea is too "out there".
 Gather as many ideas as possible and build upon each other's ideas as you move along.
 Also, look for existing research and findings to compare against what you have found and check for any similarities.